 December 2 will be the 12th and final class session this semester.

 The next session begins February 3, 2018.
 Please register now!

 The German School of Northeast Kansas (GSNEKS) offers Saturday classes, 2 semesters a year of 12 weeks each, with 90 minutes of instruction.
 The fall semester begins in September and ends in early December.
-The spring semester begins in January and ends around May 1.
-Saturdays without class will be announced at the beginning of the semester.
+The spring semester typically begins at the end of January and ends around May 1.
+Saturdays without class will be announced at the beginning of each semester.